Synarcs/Data-Exfiltration-Security-Framework/README.md

 * Cloud-Native orchestrated / containerized exfiltration security (via custom blacklist policy filters and CRD resources) using physical netdev Kernel eBPF programs.
 	* Kernel-enforced Dynamic Response (KDR) for cloud environments: leverages eBPF running over the host physical netdev to generate dynamic blacklist policy filters, intercepted in real-time via Kubernetes-based endpoint security operators.
 These controllers behave as wrappers to add layered security on top of the kernel network stack.
 	* Ongoing integration with Kubernetes using sidecar or guard containers for all pods — running eBPF over the kernel SOCK layer (skb_filter, skb_ops) — enabling real-time detection and prevention of malicious pods attempting data breaches across the entire Kubernetes cluster, thereby security nodes not running the eBPF DNS exfil agent at endpoint.
 Relies on layered security in kernel over each stages of packet processing from physical to virtual netdev.
+* Process-Aware Zero Trust Enforcement in Kernel Data Path
+    * integrates eBPF at the socket and TC layers to enforce packet-level security, dynamically correlating packets to originating processes using pinned maps and tracepoints.
+Malicious processes are contained via userspace-injected seccomp filters and fork tracking, enabling runtime threat response and process isolation across the kernel data path.
-* Zero Trust Architecture with Dual Signatures and Mutual Authentication
+* Zero Trust Architecture with Dual Signatures and Mutual Authentication for eBPF programs loading in cloud distributed systems
 	* Stage 1: Control Plane ↔ Data Plane
 	* gRPC over mutual TLS (mTLS) used for secure communication,
 	* Control plane signs eBPF programs, verified by the data plane during load.